layout-dev/layout-vite-react-shadcn-ts-template/README.md

 ## What technologies are used for this project?

-This project is built with Vite, React, Tailwind, Shadcn.
+This project is built with Vite, React, Shadcn, Tailwind CSS, React Router.
+For a complete list see `package.json`.

 ## How can I deploy this project?

-Simply open [Layout web app](https://layout.dev/projects/$PROJECT_ID) and click on Share -> Publish.
+Simply open [Layout app](https://layout.dev/projects/$PROJECT_ID) and publish the app from there.

 ## I want to use a custom domain, is that possible?